With tips on how to apply each lesson in your life.

 20. “Cherish your visions and your dreams as they are the children of your soul, the blueprints of your ultimate achievements.” – Napoleon Hill

 Bipolar disorder may try to convince you that your dreams are out of reach.
 But don’t listen.
-Your dreams are within your grasp.
+Your dreams are within your grasp, and inspirational quotes for living with bipolar disorder will help you remember that.
 Don’t let bipolar disorder stop you from achieving your goals.
 I’m one of those bipolar writers.
 It’s always been my dream to write full-time.
 I start and stop endless projects, but keep coming back to writing.
 It may take time, but I’ll get there.
 You need to hold on to your dreams, too.

 Family, Rain, and Riches